AEF’s Cultural Education Program

 Guiding the way for our future generations!

-Regional Culture Camp: This culture camp provides an educational opportunity for youth to become familiar with subsistence hunting, processing of traditional foods and plants, traditional knowledge of land areas specific to the village location, Arctic weather, survival education, preparing camping gear and camp set up, language and songs, and arts and crafts.
-This camp is funded through Arctic Slope Community Foundation and ConocoPhillips.
+Regional Culture Camp: This culture camp provides an educational opportunity for youth to become familiar with subsistence hunting, processing of traditional foods and plants, traditional knowledge of land areas, Arctic weather, survival education, preparing camping gear and camp set up, Iñupiaq language, song and dance, and traditional arts and crafts.

-Youth Traditional Plant Education: These workshops provide education on plant collection and processing, medicinal plant use, berry picking, and more.
-Topics may include salve-making, cooking, methods to prepare different plant varieties, etc. This workshop is funded through Arctic Slope Community Foundation.
+Youth Traditional Plant Education: These workshops provide education on local traditional plants and processing methods, medicinal plant use, berry picking, and more.
+Topics may include salve-making, cooking, methods to prepare different plant varieties, and more.

-Youth Traditional Art Education: These workshops provide education on traditional Iñupiat art styles and techniques, which can include drum making, skin sewing, jewelry-making, ivory and baleen carving, and others taught by local artists from the North Slope region.
-This workshop is funded through Arctic Slope Community Foundation.
+Youth Traditional Art Education: These workshops provide education on traditional Iñupiat art styles and techniques, including drum making, skin sewing, jewelry-making, ivory and baleen carving, and others taught by local artists from the North Slope region.

-For more information regarding the Cultural Education Program please contact Katie Roseberry, Cultural Education Manager, (907) 852-0518, kroseberry@asrc.com.
+For more information regarding the Cultural Education Program please contact AEF’s Cultural Education Program staff by email at kroseberry@asrc.com or trpaul@asrc.com, or by phone: 907-852-0512

 Application and Deadlines